 And the off-putting, miserable environment of the average pachinko parlor makes most salarymen feel right at home.
 Housewives and blue-collar workers may complain about the conditions of the shop, but not the man who works in an office.
 Mr. White Collar loves this stuff.
 And because playing pachinko is physically grueling, salarymen feel less guilty if they win.
 After all, they have worked hard for their winnings.

 Pachinko is unique because winning, or even dreams of winning, is not really what pachinko is all about.
 That is why, of all forms of gambling in Japan, none is so quintessentially Japanese as pachinko.
-What repels foreignersthe noise, the unnecessary steps involving steel balls and plastic boxes, the smoke, the constant barking by attendants, the somewhat pathetic and certainly masochistic act of staring for hours into a machine at clicking ball bearings - is just what attracts the (predominately male) Japanese customer.
+What repels foreigners is the noise, the unnecessary steps involving steel balls and plastic boxes, the smoke, the constant barking by attendants, the act of staring for hours into a machine at clicking ball bearings - these being the very things that attract the (predominantly male) Japanese customer.

 Horse racing is a weekend activity, and it attracts people who want to make money.
 Toto and the lottery offer a chance to dream about that one big score.
 Pachinko parlors are open every day, offering a long vista of lonely gambling sessions to the escapist, the masochist and the loner in each player.
 Judging by the enduring popularity of the game, there is a lot to appeal to.

 There are no legal casinos in existence at the moment, though Tokyo's ultra right-wing governor Shintaro Ishihara has been pushing them for years.
-If Governor Ishihara is ever successful, we can easily imagine a Japanese-run casino: Roulette players allowed to bet only after marking their numbers on a card and giving it to a bureaucrat to stamp Sports betting allowed only after signing a declaration of belief in superiority of Japanese national teams
+If Governor Ishihara is ever successful, we can easily imagine a Japanese-run casino: Roulette players allowed to bet only after marking their numbers on a card and giving it to a bureaucrat to stamp, sports betting allowed only after signing a declaration of belief in superiority of Japanese national teams, etc.

 Soccer gambling on Japanese professional soccer - J.League - comes packaged in a system called "Toto," and, like the lottery, it is possible to buy Toto tickets only at sanctioned Toto booths, which are much more scarce than lottery booths, and found in strange places like electronics stores and used car lots.
 The advantage to the Toto system is that people who want to play don't really have to know anything about the sport.
 The sports dailies usually offer their picks, although randomly picking the winners seems to be just as effective as researching who is going to win.